mozilla/ee-consultant-guidelines/docs/getting_started.rst

 1. All code written by consultant.
 2. Site not hosted on Mozilla resources.
-3. No expectations of EE resources providing maintenance or feature devleopment.
+3. No expectations of MozMeao resources providing maintenance or feature devleopment.

 ----